 What we will get instead, if the changes being pushed by an unholy alliance of the Coalition and the Greens are adopted, is exactly the opposite.

 Paul Keating once memorably described the Senate as “unrepresentative swill”.
-The proposed reform will ensure the Senate is composed almost exclusively of career politicians, who are unrepresentative in the sense that they do not reflect the social composition of Australia, and also ensure that one of the last vestiges of reflection is purged from our parliamentary system.
+The proposed reform will ensure the Senate is composed almost exclusively of career politicians, who are unrepresentative in the sense that they do not reflect the social composition of Australia.
+This will also ensure that one of the last vestiges of reflection is purged from our parliamentary system.

 This is a sad day for deliberation and for democracy.
 Edmund Burke will surely be turning in his grave.